Gradescope - Quantitative and Coding Assignments and Feedback

 - PLEASE NOTE (IMPORTANT!) - after first logging in to Gradescope, you may receive a message from Gradescope asking you to go in and change your password.
 You may disregard any messages from Gradescope to change your password.
 Your Caltech access.caltech credentials are all that you need.
 Gradescope is working to change these automatic messages.

-- To access Gradescope, instructors and students should use https://www.gradescope.com/saml, select Caltech, and log in using their Caltech credentials.
+- You may also access Gradescope directly, via https://www.gradescope.com/saml, select Caltech, and log in using Caltech credentials.

 - Sample guides for students and TAs/Graders (feel free to copy/adapt for your course).

 - Sign in to Canvas using your Caltech credentials.

 - Select your course from the Canvas dashboard and choose the "GradescopeLTI" navigation link from the left-side menu.
 This will allow you to create a new Gradescope course and link it to your Canvas course.

 - Follow the steps in this Gradescope LMS Integration video.